THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 This system function is available starting with SQL Server 2016 SP1.

-Legacy statistics profiling infrastructure can be enabled by using:
+Standard statistics profiling infrastructure can be enabled by using:

 Lightweight statistics profiling infrastructure is available in SQL Server 2014 SP2 and SQL Server 2016 and can be enabled: